Skip to main content

 When your workspace has 2+ members, everything is shared by default:

-When any member enables a bundle, it's enabled for the workspace.
-All members can see the bundle, open it in Studio, and use its tools.
+When any member enables an MCP server, it's enabled for the workspace.
+All members can see it, open it in Studio, and use its tools.
 No per-user "enable" step — if it's on, it's on for everyone.

 Credentials